makramkb/Credit_risk_prediction/README.md

 RandomUnderSampler where the percentange was arrond 50% for both.

 As a conculsion the KNighborsClassifier with using SMOTE is the one that we can count on.

+TensorFolw method :

+In the CREDIT1 nb file I used TensorFlow.
+With this technique I put attention to the outliers in the amount column.
+After removing the outliers , scaled the date to

+proceed with TensorFlow method.
+The loss was very min but the accuracy was not that great.